MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 ### Make the API request
-In your request to the Groundedness Detection API, set the "correction" body parameter to true, and provide the necessary parameters:
+In your request to the groundedness detection API, set the "correction" body parameter to true, and provide the necessary parameters:

 ```json
 {